Java Practice Questions Answers - 1

 }

-Inheritance in Java allows a class (subclass or derived class) to inherit properties and behaviors from another class (superclass or base class).
-The subclass can reuse and extend the functionalities of the superclass.
+Allows a subclass to inherit properties and behaviors from a superclass.
+The subclass can reuse and extend functionalities.

 // Superclass